 How OutCast Came About

 The app originated as a side project out of personal need.
-One of the creators, Ed Gonzalez, has engages in a lot of outdoor recreational activities including boating, fishing, hunting, and more.
+One of the creators, Ed Gonzalez, has engaged in a lot of outdoor recreational activities including boating, fishing, hunting, and more.
 In pursuit of these hobbies, he always had a hard time figuring out what the conditions were going to be out in the open ocean, on the reef, or at his favorite fishing spots.
 In the past, he would spend up to half an hour at a time going through different websites to figure out what the conditions were for a particular buoy or marine plot.
 If the weather started to look promising, he’d increase his analysis all the way up to the event date to arrive at a go/no-go decision.

-All this effort and its effectiveness, convinced Ed and his business partner to build a mobile app to replicate this process and, as a result, OutCast was born.
+All this effort and its effectiveness convinced Ed and his business partner to build a mobile app to replicate this process and, as a result, OutCast was born.
 The mobile app lets users get weather for just about any location they want – whether it was their current location or a waypoint that was important to them.
-It is one of the few, if not only, mobile apps on the market today that pulls buoy data, marine forecasts, tidal information, and other data directly from numerous observations stations together into single format and interface.
+It is one of the few, if not only, mobile apps on the market today that pulls buoy data, marine forecasts, tidal information, and other data directly from numerous observation stations together into a single format and interface.

 How OutCast Works